johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
     Last year Destiny brought a whacking ballad and *lungs* to the table.
-This year, she's bringing a sax-infused clap-back banger.
+This year, she’s bringing a sax-infused clap-back banger.

     It smacks from the very first bar.
-It's a fresh and fierce flamboyance of a song, with an artist displaying charisma and talent off the charts.
+It’s a fresh and fierce flamboyance of a song, with an artist displaying charisma and talent off the charts.

 - country: "Moldova"
   emoji: "🇲🇩"